stripe-archive/stripe-payments-demo/server/ruby/README.md

 [Run ngrok](https://ngrok.com/docs).
 Assuming your Sinatra application is running on the default port 4567, you can simply run ngrok in your Terminal in the directory where you downloaded ngrok:

 ```
-./ngrok http 4567
+ngrok http 4567
 ```

 ngrok will display a UI in your terminal telling you the new forwarding address for your Sinatra app.
 Use this URL as the URL to be called in your developer [webhooks panel.](https://dashboard.stripe.com/account/webhooks)

 Don't forget to append `/webhook` when you set up your Stripe webhook URL in the Dashboard.
-Example URL to be called: `http://75795038.ngrok.io/webhook`.
+Example URL to be called: `https://75795038.ngrok.io/webhook`.

 ## Credits
 - Code: [Mike Shaw](https://www.linkedin.com/in/mandshaw/)